 Honey, Milk and Nutmeg Sleep Recipe

-The first time I tried this nutmeg sleep remedy, I was shocked at how quickly I felt its effects.
-I could hardly keep my eyes open 30 minutes after I drank a cup.
-I had a rare but glorious problem: I ended up going to bed earlier than I intended.
+The first time I tried this nutmeg sleep remedy, I was shocked at how good it tasted and how it relaxed me and urged me into drowsiness.
+But I had a rare but glorious problem: I ended up going to bed earlier than I intended.

 - 8 ounces of milk (you can use almond or coconut milk, too)

 - 1/4 tsp freshly grated organic nutmeg (not powdered)